November 19, 2024

 Semantic Search vs Keyword Search in E-commerce

-1. Enhanced Product Discovery: Users often search using phrases or informal language.
-For instance, someone looking for "gym sneakers" might find relevant products even if they are labeled "training shoes" or "sports footwear."
+Improved Product Discovery Input: Users often search, in, sentences or the informal language.
+For instance, someone searching for "gym sneakers" may be shown products even if they are branded "training shoes" or "sports footwear."

-3. Personalization and Relevance: Semantic search can incorporate past search behavior, location, and user preferences, tailoring results to individual users.
+Relevance and Personalization: Semantic search can utilize previous search history, location, and user preferences to tailor results to individual users.

-• Synonyms and Variations: A search for "evening dresses" might miss products labeled "gowns" or "formal attire."
+Synonyms and Variations: A search for “evening dresses” may overlook products classified as “gowns” or “formal attire.”

-Imagine an e-commerce platform where a user types "best phone for photography".
-A semantic search engine can return accurate results including smartphone models known for camera quality, even if the product descriptions do not contain the exact phrase.
-This level of context-driven search can boost user satisfaction and conversion rates.
+For example, if the user types “best phone for photography” on an e-commerce site.
+For example, a semantic search engine might return smartphone models that are highly rated for their camera quality, even the search product descriptions do not contain the exact phrase.
+Such highly contextualized search can increase both user satisfaction and conversion rates.

 no kia? yes kia?